Aedes japonicus: Habitat

 Larval habitats are often established in rock pools near streams as well as container habitats that provide adequate moisture such as buckets, tree holes, and the insides of tires.
 Their large variety of colonizable habitats has been shown to negatively impact native species through displacement, competition, and disease spreading capabilities.
 Adult mosquitoes prefer temperate climates with mortality rates rising around 28°C (82.5°F) and can survive cold conditions by entering diapause in the egg stage.

 Life cycle

-A. japonicus are multivoltine and oviposit 2 – 3 times per gonotrophic cycle, producing a mean of 114 ± 51 eggs per female.
+Aedes japonicus are multivoltine and oviposit 2 – 3 times per gonotrophic cycle, producing a mean of 114 ± 51 eggs per female.
 The eggs are resistant to desiccation and if temperatures are low then the eggs will enter the prediapause stage where its responsive to environmental based cues that cause it to enter diapause at the pharate first instar.
 In Northern Europe diapause is indispensable to survive cold winter temperatures; 50% of eggs enter in diapause by the end of summer, leading to an average calculated maternal critical photoperiod of 13 h.

 Larvae of A. japonicus are active as soon as early spring in snowy spring waters, notably the only mosquito to do so and is likely key to their invasive success.